joshiausdemwald/AutowiringBundle/README.md

 (see the Service-Suffix that triggers that auto-wiring functionality by naming conventions).

-After that i slightly modified the routing_dev.yml (note that per default, the Acme-Bundle is only enabled in DEV-mode):
+After that i slightly modified the routing_dev.yml (note that by default the Acme-Bundle is only enabled in DEV-mode):

     _welcome: